iandow/mapr-streams-study/README.md

 ## Step 2: Create a stream and topic

+We're going to
-A *stream* is a collection of topics that you can manage together for security, default number or partitions, and time to leave for the messages.
+A *stream* is a collection of topics that you can manage together for security, default number or partitions, and time to live for the messages.

 Run the following command on your MapR node: